 In addition to our monthlydinners, One Night Only wouldbe thrilled to work with you onyour next special event.Whether you’re looking for anew twist on a companymeeting, a corporate event thatwill blow your clients away, oryou simply want to throw aprivate party without thehassle, we will help you plan aget together like no other!We can easily accommodate 50people for a sit-down dinner orupwards of 100 for a standingcocktail reception.
 Pleasecontact us for pricing.

-We take care of all the specifics:ChefWineSommelier/Bartender/BrewerPhotographerMusicCustom-tailored tablescapesOpen commercial kitchenLots of windows (natural light)Projector/screenServersCoffee serviceClean-up crewNext time you want to hostan event of any kind, relax.We have it covered.
+We take care of all the specifics:ChefWineSommelier/Bartender/BrewerPhotographerMusicCustom-tailored tablescapesOpen commercial kitchenChampagne receptionProjector/screen/AVServersCoffee serviceClean-up crewNext time you want to hostan event of any kind, relax.We have it covered.

 We are two friends living in Seattle who have spent years in the restaurant industry.
 In 2012, we decided to use our connections for good and construct fun dinner parties with great people, music, energy and, of course, food.
 Our secret weapon?
 Chefs who design special menus for us that are literally available for one night only.
 Whether a chef comes out of retirement, cooks outside of their comfort zone, or previews a menu of a hotly-anticipated new restaurant, we work with them to create an evening you won’t soon forget.

 Julien has spent the better part of two decades discovering Seattle through its many restaurants and bars.
 A drop-out of the Seattle Art Institute’s Baking and Pastry program, Julien began her food media career as the restaurant reporter for KOMO Newsradio, followed by Seattle Weekly columnist, Seattle Business Magazine food editor, Q13 food correspondent, Eater Seattle editor, and most recently, food and dining editor for Seattle Magazine.
 She now uses her industry savvy in her roles as co-founder of Chefodex and, of course, the ONO Project.
 She is also the author of Seattle Cooks, arriving in the fall of 2018.
 Julien lives on Capitol Hill (with her 24-year-old cat, Boo), which serves her well with its vibrant dining scene.